xkocum00/Digital-electronics-2/Labs/04-interrupts/README.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function
+   * Function - funguje jako callback, vykoná příkazy.
-   * Interrupt service routine
+   * Interrupt service routine - zastaví program a vykoná jednoduché příkazy.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: